-With plenty of options, white cabinets don't have to be basic.
+With plenty of options, white kitchen cabinets don't have to be basic.
 If you want a warmer look, shift direction and use wood cabinetry for your island.
 Use the same hardware on both the white peimeter cabinets and the island, or the same countertop on both to tie the look together.

-Like a little black dress, white cabinets are appropriate almost anywhere, whether your kitchen is sleek and modern or warm and traditional.
+Like a little black dress, white kitchen cabinets are appropriate almost anywhere, whether your space is sleek and modern or warm and traditional.
 Full-overlay cabinetry -- with doors that cover the entire cabinet frame -- present a minimalist profile, which works well in a modern kitchen.
 Pair the streamlined cabinetry with similarly styled hardware for the ultimate modern look.

-An off-white tone, glazing, and distressing techniques will give white cabinets traditional flair.
+An off-white tone, glazing, and distressing techniques will give white kitchen cabinets traditional flair.
 Detailed door fronts and classic hardware will help solidify cabinetry as truly timeless.

-White is a quintenssential cottage hue, which is why white cabinets work so well for the style.
+White is a quintenssential cottage hue, which is why white kitchen cabinets work so well for the style.
 Pair the cabinets with vintage-inspired hardware, sweet pastels, and materials such as beaded board and wood surfaces for the ultimate in cottage style.

 Add a little color to white cabinets with contrasting frames.
 To DIY this look, remove cabinet doors and paint them white.
 Once dry, mask off the door panels and paint the frames in your chosen color.
 Lighter colors work well for the frame.
 Once you've selected your accent color, pick a white with similar undertones for a look that will be well-blended, not jarring.